-Landscape Design: This option prepares students for a professional career as a landscape designer or for graduate studies in landscape architecture.
-The focus is on planning of outdoor spaces and small scale sites for private, commercial, or public benefit.
+Landscape Design: The design of landscapes to serve both human and ecosystem functions is important to sustaining environmental health and the qualify of human life.
+Students selecting this option are prepared for a professional career as a landscape designer or for graduate studies in landscape architecture.
+This concentration emphasizes the theory and techniques of landscape design and their application to private, commercial, or public design problems.